 Let’s sum up Pepo Hostel in three words:

-This is easily in our top 3 Tel Aviv hostels because of its beautiful simplicity and homely vibes.
+This is one of the best Tel Aviv hostels because of its beautiful simplicity and homely vibes.

 It’s actually within an old authentic Yemenite building, made from Zifzaf stone and complimented with wood, metal art and cool paint tones.